What is Office 365?

-These are top five factors by which most of the firms are moving to Office 365:
+These are the top five factors by which most of the firms are moving to Office 365:

-- Federated Single Sign-on tool is still essential: As per Microsoft recommendation, it is better for the users to synchronize their on-site Active Directory to its Azure Active Directory without the implementation of federated SSO.
+- Federated Single Sign-on tool is still essential: As per Microsoft recommendation, the users should synchronize their on-site Active Directory to its Azure Active Directory without the implementation of Single Sign-On(SSO).
 While this arrangement may work out fine for smaller and mid-sized businesses, it might not meet the needs of larger organizations.
 About 35% of the daily authentications use the SSO method provided by Active-Directory-Federation-Services (AD FS) or another federation tool for Office 365.
-This moreover, becomes easier since Office 365 supports and adopts industry standards for federation and SSO that is supported by many identity and service providers.
+It, moreover, becomes easier since Office 365 supports and adopts industry standards for federation and SSO that is supported by many identity and service providers.

-- Organizations might need more security features than what Office 365 provides: Office 365 has pending work of many data security features like the API access and DLP capabilities.
-Although Microsoft has ADFS and Azure AD which can provide the right security solutions up to an extent, it cannot be fully depended upon.
+- Organizations might need more security features than Office 365 provides: Office 365 has unfinished work of many data security features like the API access and Data Loss Prevention capabilities.
+However, Microsoft has ADFS and Azure AD, which can provide the right security solutions up to an extent.
 So then how do organizations go about tightening their data security features?
-The solution is the Microsoft sponsored “Works with Office 365” Identity program and automated testing tools to confirm compatibility between Office 365 and third-party identity providers, the final verification being done by a certified Microsoft engineer who personally confirms the functionality.
+The answer is the Microsoft sponsored “Works with Office 365” Identity program and automated testing tools to confirm compatibility between Office 365 and third-party identity providers, the final verification is done by a certified Microsoft engineer who personally confirms the functionality.

-- Easy Access to applications for mobile users: Project managers must give attention to the problem of user access to company applications on the mobile devices by Microsoft 365.
-Data security can be ensured in this process by implementing proper authorization and authentication steps and this has to be discussed earlier with the compliance officer to make sure that both the parties agree on the necessary and needed steps for securing the confidential data.
+- Easy Access to applications for mobile users: Project managers must pay attention to the problem of user access to company applications on mobile devices by Microsoft 365.
+Data security can be ensured in this process by implementing proper authorization and authentication steps, and this has to be discussed earlier with the compliance officer to make sure that both the parties agree on the necessary and needed actions for securing the confidential data.

 - Product improvement is going to roll out at a faster pace: Microsoft is leaving no stone unturned to improve the features of Office 365.
-Its Azure AD is constantly previewed and features are added every few weeks.
+Its Azure AD features are added every few weeks.
 Hence it becomes necessary that the project leaders are always ready to add the new desired features midway through their project.
-But, if the current feature is well within your needs, then go ahead and don’t keep waiting for more.
+But, if the current element is well within your needs, then go ahead and don’t keep waiting for more.